 Q-learning is an algorithm, that contains many of the basic structures required for reinforcement learning and acts as the basis for many more sophisticated algorithms.
-The Q-learning algorithm can be seen as an (asynchronous) implementation of the Robbins-Munro procedure for finding fixed points.
-For this reason we will require results from Robbins-Munro when proving convergence.
+The Q-learning algorithm can be seen as an (asynchronous) implementation of the Robbins-Monro procedure for finding fixed points.
+For this reason we will require results from Robbins-Monro when proving convergence.

 Continue reading “Q-learning”